OfficeDev/open-xml-docs/docs/word/how-to-create-a-word-processing-document-by-providing-a-file-name.md

 --------------------------------------------------------------------------------
 ## Creating a WordprocessingDocument Object
-In the Open XML SDK, the [WordprocessingDocument](/dotnet/api/documentformat.openxml.packaging.wordprocessingdocument) class represents a
-Word document package.
-To create a Word document, you create an instance of the **WordprocessingDocument** class and populate it with parts.
+In the Open XML SDK, the <xref:DocumentFormat.OpenXml.Packaging.WordprocessingDocument> class represents a Word document package.
+To create a Word document, you create an instance of the <xref:DocumentFormat.OpenXml.Packaging.WordprocessingDocument> class and populate it with parts.
 At a minimum, the document must have a main document part that serves as a container for the main text of the document.
 The text is represented in the package as XML using